MohamedHesham1511/JavaScript-Notes/README.md

 - a) Download the Repository as a ZIP file, then expand it.
 - b) VScode is recommended as an IDE with [TODO Highlight, Peacock] as Extensions.
-- c) For Better UI Experience Please make sure [.vscode] folder is included in the downloaded ZIP file.
+- c) For Better UI Experience Please make sure [.vscode] folder is included in the downloaded ZIP file and open the whole directory using VScode.

 ## Feedback